When you are pregnant, your body is constantly changing day after day.

 From the breasts becoming tender to a constantly growing baby bump, these changes might make it uncomfortable to sleep on your side which is the preferred sleep position in pregnancy.

-The best pregnancy pillows come in to help you reduce this discomfort.
+These highly-rated pregnancy pillows come in to help you reduce this discomfort.

 Safe sleep positions

 According to the British Journal of Obstetrics and Gynaecology, there is a link between a mother’s going-to-sleep position and her likelihood to have a stillbirth after 28 weeks.